axiom-crypto/keystore-periphery/README.md

 #### Keystore State Syncer

 The exact role of the keystore state syncer (KSS) changes slightly depending on the L2.
-On L2s that support reading an L1 blockhash from L2, the module provides the interface below for verifying a keystore state root.
+On L2s like OP Stack that support reading an L1 blockhash from L2, the module provides the interface below for verifying a keystore state root.

 ```solidity
 /// Caches